The type of vehicle you own in Georgia can make a big difference in how much you pay for car insurance.

 What are the cheapest cars to insure for teen drivers in Georgia?

-The Honda CR-V, Mini Cooper Countryman JCW, Mini Cooper Electric and Volkswagen Tiguan are some of the cheapest cars to insure for 18-year-olds in Georgia.
-However, insuring models such as the Mercedes-AMG EQS, Maserati Quattroporte and BMW M8 Gran Coupe can be significantly more expensive due to higher risk factors.
+The Honda CR-V, Mini Cooper Countryman JCW, Mini Cooper Electric and Volkswagen Tiguan are some of the cheapest cars to insure for an 18-year-old driver in Georgia.
+On the other hand, Mercedes-AMG EQS, Maserati Quattroporte and BMW M8 Gran Coupe are the most expensive vehicles to insure for a young driver.

 Methodology